wolny/pytorch-3dunet/README.md

                         number of input channels --out-channels OUT_CHANNELS
-                        number of output channels --interpolate         use F.interpolate instead of ConvTranspose3d --layer-order LAYER_ORDER
+                        number of output channels --init-channel-number INIT_CHANNEL_NUMBER
+                        Initial number of feature maps in the encoder path which gets doubled on every stage (default: 64) --interpolate         use F.interpolate instead of ConvTranspose3d --average-channels    average the probability_maps across the the channel axis (use only if your channels refer to the same semantic class)
+  --layer-order LAYER_ORDER
                         Conv layer ordering, e.g. 'crg' ->
                         Conv3D+ReLU+GroupNorm
   --loss LOSS           Loss function used for training.
-Possible values:
+Possible values: [ce,
-                        [bce, ce, wce, dice].
+                        bce, wce, dice].
 Has to be provided cause loss determines the final activation of the model.
   --test-path TEST_PATH
-                        path to the test dataset
+                        path to the test dataset --patch PATCH [PATCH ...]
+                        Patch shape for used for prediction on the test set --stride STRIDE [STRIDE ...]
+                        Patch stride for used for prediction on the test set
 ```

 Test on randomly generated 3D volume (just for demonstration purposes) from [random_label3D.h5](resources/random_label3D.h5).